Sell Printing Machine incl . 100% discounted Setup Service

 - Customers can build their IFRS 15/ASC 606 implementation based on their established sales order processes and sales contract processes.
 They do not have to establish new core business processes.
 However, customers must revisit how they use the current sales orders and sales contracts and probably will need to adapt their processes to fulfill their compliance issues.

 - Existing order fulfillment, invoicing and payment processes are not affected unless customers decide to adjust their business behavior to comply to IFRS 15 /ASC 606 requirements.
-Invoices, time confirmations, service confirmations, goods issues post to during the period to deferral G/L accounts.
+Invoices, time confirmations, service confirmations, goods issues post to deferral G/L accounts during the fiscal period.

 Note / considerations for SAP Business ByDesign customers